Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in

 Once these subsets are identified, we can computationally represent each manifold as a 2D mesh of points in the 4D stroboscopic map phase space.
-With these meshes representing the manifolds, we next develop a heavily parallel algorithm for detecting and computing intersections of these meshes in 4D space; we then describe how to implement this method using the Julia programming language and OpenCL, taking advantage of the capabilities of modern graphics processing units (GPU) to massively speed up the algorithm execution time.
-Finally, we take the approximate intersections of manifolds computed from the mesh intersection search, and show how to use our manifold parameterizations to refine the intersections to high precision.
+With these meshes representing the manifolds, we then develop a heavily parallel algorithm for detecting and computing intersections of these meshes in 4D space; we then describe how to implement this method using the Julia programming language and OpenCL, taking advantage of the capabilities of modern GPUs to greatly speed up the algorithm execution time.
+Finally, we take the approximate intersections of manifolds computed from the mesh intersection search, and show how to use our manifold parameterizations to refine the intersections to high precision and then continue them through 1-parameter families of tori of varying frequencies.
 We demonstrate the use of our methods by applying them to the search for heteroclinic connections between resonances in the Jupiter-Europa planar elliptic RTBP.